getsentry/webvitals.com/docs/development/quick-start.md

 ### Getting Help

 - Check the [FAQ](../faq.md) for common questions
-- Browse GitHub Issues for existing problems
+- Browse [GitHub Issues](https://github.com/getsentry/webvitals.com/issues) for existing problems
-- Ask in Sentry Slack #webvitals channel
+- Open a new issue if you need help

 ## 🎉 You're Ready!